SVAYounii/Shadows-Revenge/README.md

 <h1>Shadow's Revenge</h1>

-<p>Welcome to Shadow's Revenge, an immersive ninja action game where you step into the shoes of Takumi, a skilled ninja seeking vengeance for the murder of his brother.
-Dive into a captivating storyline filled with quests and cutscenes.</p>
+<p>Welcome to Shadow's Revenge, an immersive ninja action game where you step into the shoes of Takumi,</p>

 <h2>Features</h2>